arshiyan/simple_gurd_wordpress/README.md

 Its a simple gurd for wordpress developer

-just copy and paste this code to your function.php and then you can down and up your website by url
+just copy and paste this code to your functions.php and then you can down and up your website by url

 for display alarm